Brewlot/Brewlot/README.md

 ## 🚀 About Me

-I'm a **30-year-old IT veteran** with over **15 years** of navigating the digital landscape.
+I'm a **30-year-old IT Guru** with over **15 years** of navigating the digital landscape.
 My true passion lies in **automation**, where I thrive on enhancing existing products and services through intelligent automation.
 With a mindset geared towards efficiency, I believe that almost everything in today's world can be automated, given the right approach.

 ## 🌟 What You'll Find Here